ibm-wm-transition/ganymed-ssh-2/README.txt

 **********************************

 This software is provided as-is and without warranty or support.
-It does not constitute part of the Software AG product suite.
+It does not constitute part of the webMethods product suite.
 Users are free to use, fork and modify it, subject to the license agreement.
 While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.

 **********************************